Skip to main content

 This glossary contains a list of the most commonly used Productsup terms arranged alphabetically.
 Before going over the glossary table, check these three terms to help you navigate the Productsup platform:

-The account level consists of all information in Productsup that relates to your company, such as all projects, their sites, user management, monitoring, and more.
+The organization level consists of all information in Productsup related to your company, such as all projects and their sites, user management, monitoring, and more.

 • Project